plone/plone.app.caching/README.txt

 * *Vary* (``vary``)
       Name(s) of HTTP headers in the request that must match (in addition to the URL) for a caching proxy to return a cached response.

+* *Anonymous only* (``anonOnly``)
+      Set this to True if you want to explicitly stop sending cache headers for logged-in users.
+This check is done first, so any other options will effectively be ignored.

 * *Request variables that prevent caching* (``cacheStopRequestVariables``) A list of variables in the request (including Cookies) that prevent